-Extroverted children differ from their introverted counterparts in everything from their energy patterns to communication styles to learning preferences4.
-Extroverts often rely on active dopamine-based energy patterns2, communication that is active and chatty, and learning that is action-oriented4.
+Extroverted children differ from their introverted counterparts in everything from their energy patterns to communication styles to learning preferences.
+Extroverts often rely on active dopamine-based energy patterns, communication that is active and chatty, and learning that is action-oriented.

 Introverts, on the other hand, approach everything from a more reserved energy pattern.
 They renew through solitude, prefer to think first and speak second and learn best through contemplation and watching4.
 These differences often lead to some struggles for our introverted children as they enter the extrovert-dominate social environments of school and work.

 Fortunately, there are specific things parents can do to help quiet children build on the strengths of their temperament.
 The nine tips focused on preschool and elementary age children provide parents with everything needed to help introverted children embrace their many gifts and thrive.

 Here Are 9 Tips That Can Help Introverted Children Thrive

 Preschool is typically the time when children begin to develop fundamental social skills by engaging in cooperative play and learning the skills of taking turns, listening to each other, initiating play, and expressing emotions in positive ways.
 Introverts may struggle with many aspects of the above skills.

 While they typically excel in listening, taking turns, and problem-solving skills, they may struggle with expressing emotions, initiating interactions with others, and engaging in cooperative play.

 The following tips focus on a few specific things parents can do to help introverted children nurture their social skills: